 If you visit during baseball season, you’ve got to go to a Yankees game.
 It’s more than just a sporting event.
 It’s a way to immerse yourself in the city’s culture.
 For baseball fans, it stirs feelings of awe and reverence.

-Plus, there’s a museum on-site that showcases memorabilia like American League MVP Thurman Munson’s old locker and signed baseballs.
+Plus, a museum on-site showcases memorabilia like American League MVP Thurman Munson’s old locker and signed baseballs.
 Monument Park in the outdoor plaza has a fantastic collection of tributes to greats like Babe Ruth and Reggie Jackson.